EdgeApp/edge-docs/source/index.html.md

 ## Creating a plugin

-Airbitz plugins are just single page HTML files, with all the resources compiled in.
+Edge plugins are just single page HTML files, with all the resources compiled in.
 That means that the javascript libraries, stylesheets and whatever else are all included in one monolithic HTML file.

 The `airbitz-plugins` repo has a build system to help ease the creation of the files.
 Simply creating a new directory under the `plugins` directory will be treated as a new plugin.
-The build system knows to how to compile the javascript, HTML and CSS to work with Airbitz.
+The build system knows to how to compile the javascript, HTML and CSS to work with Edge.

 ## Dependencies